princyok/princyok.github.io/_posts/2020-03-13-catching-ai-with-its-pants-down.markdown

 And it did okay.
 It got the first datapoint wrong (it predicted high energy instead of the correct label of low energy) but got the other two right.
 That’s 66.7% accuracy.
 We likely won’t be this lucky if we use more datapoints.

 To improve the performance of the artificial neuron, we need to train it.
-That simply means that we need to find the right values for the parameters w\ and b such that when we feed our neuron any datapoint from the dataset, it will estimate the correct energy level.
+That simply means that we need to find the right values for the parameters $ w $ and $ b $ such that when we feed our neuron any datapoint from the dataset, it will estimate the correct energy level.

 This is the general idea of how the perceptron, or any other kind of artificial neuron, works.
 That is, we should be able to compute a set of parameters ($$w_0,\ w_1,\ w_2,\ \ldots,\ w_n$$) such that the perceptron is able to produce the correct output when given an input.